-- -- The North Central Association of Colleges and Secondary Schools North Central Association Commission on Institutions of Higher Education, - 30 North LaSalle St., Suite 2400 Chicago, IL 60602 Ph.
-1-800-621-7440 - --Illinois State Board of Education (accredited teacher education programs) American Association of Colleges for Teacher Education (AACTE) - --National League for Nursing Accrediting Commission (approved nursing program), 61 Broadway, New York, New York 10006 (800-669-1656) - -- Commission on Accreditation of Athletic Training Education (CAATE) - --Illinois and Kentucky State Approving Agencies (veterans' education benefits) - -- The National Association of Schools and Colleges of the United Methodist Church - -- The Council of Independent Colleges - -- The Association of American Colleges and Universities - -- The Associated Colleges of Illinois - · -- Servicemembers' Opportunity Colleges - -- Illinois Campus Compact
+- The North Central Association of Colleges and Secondary Schools North Central Association Commission on Institutions of Higher Education, 30 North LaSalle St., Suite 2400 Chicago, IL 60602 Ph.
+1-800-621-7440 - Illinois State Board of Education (accredited teacher education programs) - American Association of Colleges for Teacher Education (AACTE) - National League for Nursing Accrediting Commission (approved nursing program), 61 Broadway, New York, New York 10006 (800-669-1656) - Commission on Accreditation of Athletic Training Education (CAATE) - Illinois and Kentucky State Approving Agencies (veterans' education benefits) - The National Association of Schools and Colleges of the United Methodist Church - National Association of Independent Colleges and Universities (NAICU) - The Council of Independent Colleges - Federation of Independent Illinois Colleges and Universities (FIICU) - The Association of American Colleges and Universities - The Associated Colleges of Illinois - Servicemembers' Opportunity Colleges - Illinois Campus Compact

-McKendree College is an affirmative action/equal opportunity employer and admits students of any sex, race, color, national and ethnic origin and age with all rights, privileges, programs, and activities generally accorded its students.
-In conformance with state and federal regulations, McKendree College does not discriminate on the basis of sex, race, color, religion, disability, national and ethnic origin, or age in the administration of its educational policies, admission policies, scholarship and loan programs, athletic, and other school administered programs.
-Students, employees, and faculty who believe they may have been discriminated against may contact the Compliance Officer at the College's address or telephone (618) 537-6990.
-Services of the substance abuse prevention program administered by the Athletic Department are available to all officers, employees, and students of McKendree College.
-McKendree College is authorized under Federal Law to enroll nonimmigrant alien students.
+McKendree University is an affirmative action/equal opportunity employer and admits students of any sex, race, color, national and ethnic origin and age with all rights, privileges, programs, and activities generally accorded its students.
+In conformance with state and federal regulations, McKendree University does not discriminate on the basis of sex, race, color, religion, disability, national and ethnic origin, or age in the administration of its educational policies, admission policies, scholarship and loan programs, athletic, and other school administered programs.
+Students, employees, and faculty who believe they may have been discriminated against may contact the Compliance Officer at the University's address or telephone (618) 537-6990.
+Services of the substance abuse prevention program administered by the Athletic Department are available to all officers, employees, and students of McKendree University is authorized under Federal Law to enroll nonimmigrant alien students.